thanasisn/SDR_enhancement_LAP/article/article_doc.md

 in the whole period of study, where the group of the longest duration of 140 minutes occurred on 07 July 2013.
 Figure shows the frequency distribution of the CE events according to their duration.
-We conclude that although some groups of events last for more than an hour about
+We conclude that although some groups of events last for more than an hour, about
 $80\,\%$ have duration of less than 5 minutes.

-![Figure 3.3: Relative frequency distribution of CE groups of consequent CE events according to their duration.](media/rId50.png){width="5.833333333333333in" height="3.6591983814523186in"}
+![Figure 3.3: Relative frequency distribution of CE groups of consequent CE events according to their duration for Thessaloniki in the period 1992 -- 2023.](media/rId50.png){width="5.833333333333333in" height="3.6591983814523186in"}

-Figure 3.3: Relative frequency distribution of CE groups of consequent CE events according to their duration.
+Figure 3.3: Relative frequency distribution of CE groups of consequent CE events according to their duration for Thessaloniki in the period 1992 -- 2023.

 The relation between the duration and the mean OIR of the groups has also been studied (Figure).
 Evidently, evens of high excess irradiation have small duration and vice versa.
-The vast majority of grouped events are associated with small excess irradiation
+The vast majority of grouped events are associated with small excess irradiation (e.g.,
-(e.g. $< 5\,\text{kJ}/\text{m}^{2}$) and small duration
+$< 5\,\text{kJ}/\text{m}^{2}$) and small duration (e.g.,
-(e.g. $< 5\,\text{min}$) while groups with strong excess irradiation and long duration are very rare.
-Similar results of this relation have been reported by Zhang et al. (2018), on a study using a far higher sampling rate than ours.
+$< 5\,\text{min}$) while groups with strong excess irradiation and long duration are very rare.
+Similar results of this relation have been reported by Zhang et al. (2018) in a study using a far higher sampling rate ($100\,\text{Hz}$) than ours.

-![Figure 3.4: Relation of excess irradiation of CE groups with their duration.
+![Figure 3.4: Relation of excess irradiation of CE groups with their duration for Thessaloniki in the period 1992 -- 2023.
 The logarithmic color scale denotes the frequency of the respective groups of events.](media/rId54.png){width="5.833333333333333in" height="3.687330489938758in"}

-Figure 3.4: Relation of excess irradiation of CE groups with their duration.
+Figure 3.4: Relation of excess irradiation of CE groups with their duration for Thessaloniki in the period 1992 -- 2023.
 The logarithmic color scale denotes the frequency of the respective groups of events.

 ## 3.4 Extreme cloud enhancement events

-An aspect of the CE events that is commonly reported and has some significance on the solar energy production infrastructure are the extreme CE events (ECE).
-Where solar irradiance exceeds the expected irradiance on top of the atmosphere (Equation).
+An aspect of the CE events that is commonly reported and has some significance on the solar energy production infrastructure are the extreme CE events (ECE), where solar irradiance exceeds the expected irradiance on top of the atmosphere (Equation).
 Analogous to Figure we have computed the distribution of the number of occurrences of ECE events by month in Figure.
-The most active period for ECE events is in the spring and the start of the summer (March -- June), followed by a period in the late fall (September and October).
-This is probably related to the weather characteristics of these periods, where there are continuous alternations between clear sky periods and clouds.
+The most active period for ECE events is in spring and early summer (March -- June), followed by a period in late autumn (September and October).
+This is probably related to the weather characteristics in these periods, with frequent alternations between clear sky periods and clouds.

-![Figure 3.5: Seasonal variability of the number of ECE events normalized to the maximum occurring in March, in the form of a box and whisker plot.
+![Figure 3.5: Seasonal variability of the number of ECE events in Thessaloniki for the period 1993 -- 2023 normalized to the maximum occurring in March, in the form of a box and whisker plot.
 The box contains the data between the lower 25\\,\\% and the upper 75\\,\\% percentiles.
 The thick horizontal line and the diamond symbol represent the median and the mean values, respectively.
 The vertical lines (whiskers) extend between the maximum and minimum monthly values.](media/rId59.png){width="5.833333333333333in" height="3.473915135608049in"}

-Figure 3.5: Seasonal variability of the number of ECE events normalized to the maximum occurring in March, in the form of a box and whisker plot.
-The box contains the data between the lower $25\,\%$ and the upper
+Figure 3.5: Seasonal variability of the number of ECE events in Thessaloniki for the period 1993 -- 2023 normalized to the maximum occurring in March, in the form of a box and whisker plot.
+The box contains the data between the lower $25\,\%$ and the upper $75\,\%$ percentiles.
-$75\,\%$ percentiles.
 The thick horizontal line and the diamond symbol represent the median and the mean values, respectively.
 The vertical lines (whiskers) extend between the maximum and minimum monthly values.

-The distribution of the ECE events (Figure), shows that there are rare cases where the OIR can exceed the TSI even more than
-$400\,\text{W}/\text{m}^{2}$, with the $75\,\%$ of the cases to be below
+The distribution of the ECE events (Figure) shows that in rare cases the OIR can exceed the TSI even by more than $400\,\text{W}/\text{m}^{2}$, while in $75\,\%$ of the cases the OIR is below
 $200\,\text{W}/\text{m}^{2}$.
-Those finds are in accordance with results form Vamvakas, Salamalikis, and Kazantzidis (2020), with the difference that the OIR values are lower for Thessaloniki.
+The OIR for the most frequent ECEs ranges between $140$ and $180\,\text{W}/\text{m}^{2}$.
+These findings are in accordance with the results of Vamvakas, Salamalikis, and Kazantzidis (2020), the only difference being that the OIR values reported for are higher than those for Thessaloniki.

-![Figure 3.6: Distribution of ECE above clear sky threshold, for cases that are exceeding the TSI.](media/rId63.png){width="5.833333333333333in" height="3.6591983814523186in"}
+![Figure 3.6: Distribution of ECE events in Thessaloniki for the period 1992 -- 2023.](media/rId63.png){width="5.833333333333333in" height="3.6591983814523186in"}

-Figure 3.6: Distribution of ECE above clear sky threshold, for cases that are exceeding the TSI.
+Figure 3.6: Distribution of ECE events in Thessaloniki for the period 1992 -- 2023.

 # 4 Conclusions

-By creating a clear sky approximation of the GHI, which represents the long- and short-term variation of the expected clear sky GHI, we were able to identify cases of CE events.
-After analyzing the CE cases, we found an increase of $45.6 \pm 21.9\,\text{cases}/\text{year}$, with the mean annual total energy of the CE events increasing with a rate of
+By creating a clear sky approximation representing the long- and short-term variability of the expected clear sky GHI, we were able to identify cases of CE events in Thessaloniki for the period 1993 -- 2023.
+After analyzing the CE cases, we found an increase of
+$45.6 \pm 21.9\,\text{cases}/\text{year}$, with the mean annual irradiation of the CE events increasing with a rate of
 $116.9 \pm 67.8\,\text{kJ}/\text{year}$.
-The most active season of CE events over Thessaloniki is concentrated on early summer, on May and June.
-We found that continuous CE events can last up to $140$ minutes, and $80\,\%$ of them bellow $5$ minutes.
+The most active months of CE events are May and June.
+We found that continuous CE events can last up to $140$ minutes, while the duration of $80\,\%$ of them is bellow $5$ minutes.

+We have observed ECE cases exceeding the TSI by
+$400\,\text{W}/\text{m}^{2}$ with $75\,\%$ of the cases under
-The magnitude of the ECE events does not exceed the values reported for sites with more favourable conditions for the phenomenon.
-We have observed cases exceeding the TSI by $400\,\text{W}/\text{m}^{2}$ with
+$200\,\text{W}/\text{m}^{2}$.
+The climatological characteristics of the ECE events showed that the most active months are spread in half of the year and particularly in the periods March -- June, September and October.
+The magnitude of the ECE events identified in Thessaloniki events does not exceed the values reported for sites with more favourable conditions for the phenomenon (e.g. Cordero et al. 2023).
-$75\,\%$ of the cases under $200\,\text{W}/\text{m}^{2}$.
-The climatological characteristic of the ECE events, showed that the most active months are spread in half of the year (March -- June, September and October).
-We found that CE conditions, can have a duration of more than an hour in rare cases, with the bulk of the cases having a duration under 5 minutes.
-Some of the characteristics of CE and ECE events we analysed have strong similarities with results by Vamvakas, Salamalikis, and Kazantzidis (2020) for the city of Patras, south of Thessaloniki, with analog differences on the intensity of the solar radiation.
+Some of the characteristics of CE and ECE events we analyzed have strong similarities with the results of Vamvakas, Salamalikis, and Kazantzidis (2020) for the city of Patras, south of Thessaloniki, albeit with differences in the magnitude of OIR.

 An interpretation of the CE trends shows that the interaction of GHI with the clouds, through this 30-year period, is a dynamic phenomenon that needs further investigation.
-Although, to approach it, we need more long-term observations of AOD and clouds characteristics.
+For such studies it would be essential to have more detailed information on cloud characteristics, especially in order to investigate possible associations of the observed trends with changes in climate.

 Anderson, G. P., J. H. Chetwynd, S. A. Clough, E. P. Shettle, and F. X.
 Kneizys.
 1986.
 "AFGL Atmospheric Constituent Profiles (0-120km)."
 Air